 When I went trout fishing in Kashmir four years ago, I visited at the height of a multi-year lull in fighting.
-I saw an extremely poor country held back from progress by decades of conflict, yet everywhere I went I encountered warm, gracious hospitality.
+I saw an extremely poor country held back from progress by decades of strife, yet everywhere I went I encountered warm, gracious hospitality.
 People had hope and dreams.
 But there was also a palpable unease, a sense that everyone was on guard, constantly watching their back.
 And watching me.

 The military was everywhere.
 I saw soldiers and army vehicles at every turn.
-The commercial airport in Srinagar shares its runway with Indian fighter jets.
+The airport in Srinagar shares its runway with Indian fighter jets.
 Russian-made MiGs screeched overhead.
 Guards patrolled the tarmac and arrivals hall with assault rifles.
 Oddly, this didn’t deter two petty thieves from stealing my bag from the carousel and running for the exit.
 I chased after them.
 “STOP!”
 I yelled at full stride, my backpack bouncing loosely around on my shoulders.

 Armed guards snatched all three of us.
 The would-be crooks accused me of trying to snatch their bag.
 Adrenaline pulsed through my body as I fumbled for my passport, which matched the tag hidden underneath the handle, at which point the guards handed me the suitcase and let all three of us loose like it was no big deal.

 Amid the chaos, I never heard the grenade.